dreamgrove/dreamgrove/content/balance/Compendium.md

 </div>

-In general try to hit Ilvl > Mastery gear.
+In general try to hit ilvl > mastery gear.
 If it has mastery it is most likely good, it does NOT need haste or anything else.
 For stuff that does not have mastery just sim in between dungeons.

 **Dungeons to Spam:**

-Nokund Offensive - In general insane loot, really good trinket, a lot of mastery gear.
-If you are pugging keys and are able to target, try to soft spam this dungeon.
+Nokhud Offensive - In general insane loot, really good trinket, a lot of mastery gear.
+If you are pugging keys and are able to target try to run this dungeon.
 <br>Halls of Valor - This dungeon is really heavy on mastery gear and the trinkets are also pretty good.
 Do not reroll this dungeon.
-<br>Algeth'Ar Academy - Good for weapon hunting, it has a low drop pool so you can get it relatively fast
+<br>Algeth'Ar Academy - Good for weapon hunting, it has a low drop pool so you can get it relatively fast.
 <br>Court of Stars - Although the loot pool is diluted, Signet of Melandrus is around 400 agility for Feral if you will at all play that.
 Infernal Writ is also a really solid trinket.
-<br>Temple of the Jade Serpent - Although the loot pool is diluted, there are some decent pieces and a really good mainhand.
+<br>Temple of the Jade Serpent - Although the loot pool is diluted, there are some decent pieces and a really good main hand.
 Do not go out of your way to spam this, but do not reroll this either.

 **Dungeons to Reroll:**

-<br>Shadowmoon Burial Grounds - Unless the Loot table gets purged a lot on live, try to reroll this dungeon, as you can not target most of the loot and mainstat jewelry is worse than normal one.
+<br>Shadowmoon Burial Grounds - Unless the loot table gets purged a lot on live try to reroll this dungeon as you can not target most of the loot and mainstat jewelry is worse than normal ones.
-<br>Ruby Life Pools - Good for weapon if you do not have one yet, otherwise skip unless someone in your group needs this or you need score
+<br>Ruby Life Pools - Good for weapon if you do not have one yet, otherwise skip unless someone in your group needs this or you need score.
-<br>Azure Vault - Mostly garbage loot, skip unless someone in your group needs this or you need score
+<br>Azure Vault - Mostly garbage loot, skip unless someone in your group needs this or you need score.